Deed of Postponement process

 Postponement requests must be made through a solicitor.

-In brief, the applicant needs to do the following before Harrow Council can administer the request:-
+The applicant needs to do the following before Harrow Council can administer the request:

-- The applicant provides the current market value of the property
+- The applicant must provide the current market value of the property

-- The applicant provides evidence for what the money will be used for:
+- The applicant must provide evidence for what the money will be used for:

 - If the application is for home improvements, three quotes must be provided.
 Evidence of planning/building control permission must be included